keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/GjEIMbI.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-For object name, assign permissions to anyone you want.
+Assign permissions to anyone you want for the object name.
 For this tutorial, I put Everyone.
 Click Check Names and then OK.
 </p>
 <br />